jawj/wireguard-setup/README.md

 Bash scripts to take Ubuntu Server LTS 24.04 from clean install to fully-configured WireGuard server peer.

 * `setup.sh` sets up the server (run once)
-* `addclient.sh` creates a new client peer, printing the config as text and a QR code (run for each new client)
+* `addclient.sh` creates a peer, printing the config as text and a QR code (run for each new client)

-The server is configured for unattended security upgrades and firewalled with `iptables` to allow only SSH, WireGuard and some ICMP types. x
+The server is configured for unattended security upgrades and firewalled with `iptables` to allow only SSH, WireGuard and some ICMP types.

 ## Usage

 One-time only (as `root`):